SuperChrim/SuperChrim/Th19Balance/ReadMe_v1.00c.txt

  - C1/Skill now have piercing shots
  - Spell card bullets now have increased speed/density and cannot be erased
  - Spell card lasers are now longer and travel at sharper angle
- - Ex attack spawns more enemies and have altered movement paths
+ - Ex attack have altered movement paths
  - Ex can now only be destroyed with bombs

 Nazrin:
  - Overall shot damage has been increased
- - Scope speed has been increased
- - Bomb damage has been increased
  - Skill now causes Ex spirits to shoot bullets on death
  - Ex spirits killed from skill now have less kill reward
  - Ex have no collision for first 30 frames after spawning